Jean Baptiste Okello

 Jean Baptiste Okello (born 10 April 1940) is a former athlete, who was born in Lira, Northern Region, Uganda.
 Competing for Uganda at the 1960 Summer Olympics, he reached the semi-final of the 110 metres Hurdles, and was part of the 4 × 100 metres relay squad.

+Career

+Okello rose to prominence in Uganda's athletic scene during the late 1950s as a leading 110 metres hurdler.
+He achieved a personal best of 14.48 seconds in the 110 metres hurdles at the 1960 Olympics.
+Okello retired from competitive athletics in early 1960's.